Inline Skating Program FAQ

 Equipment Size and Quantity

 A normal range of skate sizes are provided based on our experience with classes at your grade levels.
 Sizes are labelled in US Men’s sizing only.
 To convert to Women’s, add 1 size (i.e. Men’s 3 = Women’s 4).
-If your skate needs fall outside of the equipment specified for your grade range, please contact our program manager at least 10 days prior to your program at 403-262-4404.
+If your skate needs fall outside of the equipment specified for your grade range, please contact our Operations Manager at least 10 days prior to your program.

 Helmets are intended as a supplement for students who do not have their own.
 All students are strongly encouraged to bring their own certified helmet.